 - Use of a properly sealed dental dam

 Once the amalgam fillings are removed, they can be replaced with a safe, biocompatible alternative.
-Most patients opt for composite resin, as it blends in very naturally with the remaining tooth structure.
+Most guests opt for composite resin, as it blends in very naturally with the remaining tooth structure.
 Composite resin fillings are just as durable as amalgam, lasting a long time.

 If you would like to learn more about your options for safe removal of amalgam, contact us today at (844) 326-4420 to schedule a consultation.